Bradycardia (Peri-Arrest)

 • Bradycardia secondary to spinal cord injury

-• Patients with cardiac transplant
+• Patients with history of cardiac transplant

-Assess risk of asystole:
+First assess risk of asystole:

 • Recent asystole